Luke Whitehouse

 Luke Benjamin Whitehouse (born 2 July 2002) is a British artistic gymnast.
 He represented Great Britain at the 2024 Summer Olympics and is a silver medallist on floor exercise at the 2025 World Championships.
-Whitehouse is a four time European Champion, winning three titles on floor exercise, in 2023, 2024, and 2025.
-He is one of only two men to achieve three consecutive titles in the event (the other being Italian Franco Minicelli 1964) and is the first male British gymnast to win three consecutive European apparatus titles.
+Whitehouse is a four-time European Champion, winning three titles on floor exercise in 2023, 2024, and 2025.
+He is one of only two men to achieve three consecutive titles in the event (the other being Italian Franco Minicelli in 1964) and is the first male British gymnast to win three consecutive European apparatus titles.
 He also won gold as part of the Great Britain team at the 2025 European Championships and bronze at the 2023 European Championships.
+Whitehouse won gold on floor exercise. at the 2025 FISU World University Games, becoming the first male British gymnast to win a medal since its inception in 1959.

-Junior gymnastics career
+Gymnastics career

-At the junior level Whitehouse represented Great Britain at the 2019 European Youth Olympic Festival in Baku, Azerbaijan where the team placed fourth.
+At the junior level, Whitehouse represented Great Britain at the 2019 European Youth Olympic Festival in Baku, Azerbaijan, where the team placed fourth.
 He also competed at the inaugural 2019 Junior World Championships in Győr, Hungary.

-Senior gymnastics career

-2021
+2021–2024

-In June 2021 at the Osijek World Challenge Cup in floor qualification he became the first British gymnast to complete a triple back somersault in competition.
+As a senior, Whitehouse competed at the 2021 Osijek World Challenge Cup.
+During the qualification round, he became the first British gymnast to complete a triple back somersault in competition on floor exercise.

-2022

-At the 2022 English Championships Whitehouse won bronze in the all-around with a gold medal on Floor and bronze on Vault.
-At British Championships he won bronze on Floor.
+At the 2022 English Championships, Whitehouse won bronze in the all-around and won gold on floor exercise and bronze on vault.
+At the 2022 British Championships, he won bronze on floor exercise.

-2023

-At the English Championships in 2023 Whitehouse was a gold medallist on Parallel Bars and on Floor, defending his 2022 title.
+At the 2023 English Championships, Whitehouse won gold on parallel bars and floor exercise, defending his 2022 title.
 He also won silver on Vault.

-Whitehouse attended the Doha World Cup and won bronze on Floor.
-At the 2023 British Championships he won gold on Floor and bronze on Vault.
+Whitehouse attended the 2023 Doha World Cup and won bronze on floor exercise.
+At the 2023 British Championships, he won gold on floor exercise and bronze on vault.

-In April 2023 Whitehouse became European floor champion, winning gold at the 2023 European Championships in Antalya, Turkey alongside the team bronze medal.
-He was later selected as the travelling reserve of the Great Britain team for the 2023 World Championships in Antwerp 2023 where the team came fourth.
+Whitehouse competed at the 2023 European Championships where he won gold on floor exercise and helped Great Britain win team bronze.
+He was later selected as the travelling alternate for the 2023 World Championships where the team placed fourth.

-He later attended the Paris Challenge Cup where he won bronze on Floor again.